Moody Coliseum - SMU Mustangs

 Southern Methodist University is in University Park, just north of downtown Dallas.
 Moody Coliseum is located on the SMU campus and is accessible from I-75 near the George W. Bush Presidential Library.
 SMU’s campus doesn’t provide the most ideal parking situation for sporting events, but the campus is accessible via public transportation.

-There are four cash parking areas around the coliseum: Moody Garage, Binkley Garage, Meadows Garage, and Westcott Surface Lot, all of which cost $25 and are close and accessible to Moody Coliseum.
-Otherwise, there is also free parking at Expressway Tower or at Dallas Area Rail Transportation’s Mockingbird Station.
-The DART light rail is a great option for fans not familiar with the Dallas traffic; Mockingbird Station is a major stop on the Red, Orange, and Blue lines, so you can reach the station from most of the DFW area, including the DFW airport.
+If you would rather not pay, there is also free parking at Expressway Tower, or at Mockingbird Station (mentioned above).
+The DART light rail is a great option for fans not familiar with the Dallas traffic; Mockingbird Station is a major stop on the red, orange, and blue lines, so you can reach the station from most of the DFW area, including DFW airport.

-Once you get to Moody Coliseum there is only one main entrance for the general public.
-After walking thru metal detectors, fans walk into the Nancy and Richard Rogers Lobby – this lobby houses the ticket office, the Mustangs Pro Shop, and other items, such as free programs.
-The concourse is well lit and there is plenty of signage to help you navigate around the arena.
+Once you get to Moody Coliseum there is only one main entrance for the public.
+After walking thru metal detectors, fans walk into the Nancy and Richard Rogers Lobby – this lobby houses the ticket office, the Mustangs Pro Shop, and other items, such as free programs and other giveaways.
+The concourse is well lit and there is plenty of signage to help you navigate the arena.
 The concourse can become crowded at high-traffic points during the game, such as before the game, at halftime, and after the game.
+Overall, however, access here is very accessible to all fans.

 Return on Investment 4

-The recent conference realignment has put SMU back into a power 5 conference; although football is still king in Texas, entering a traditionally strong basketball conference can only improve the SMU basketball program.
+Although football is still king in Texas, entering a traditionally strong basketball conference can only improve the SMU basketball program.
+The Ponies have already shown they can be competitive in their new conference.

-SMU uses a flex system for single game ACC conference games – if you are not familiar with this, flex pricing means there are price increases or decreases depending on ticket demand.
-ACC conference game tickets start the season with typical ACC prices, as they range from $25 to $40 per game, except the Duke game, which is $165.
+SMU uses a flex system for single game ACC conference games – if you are not familiar with this, flex pricing means there are ticket price increases or decreases depending on demand.
+ACC conference game tickets start the season with typical ACC prices, ranging from $25 to $40 per game, except for the Duke and North Carolina games, which are $165.
 By the end of the season, however, conference games are down to $17 to $23.

 It is not that SMU is a bad team; it is just that the current SMU basketball demand isn’t there.
-You can always expect Duke and North Carolina to have premier ticket prices, but always check third party websites to compare with prices on SMU’s website – there are some great deals for tickets during the season, and free parking can also be found nearby.
-Concessions here have average prices compared to sports venues.
+You can always expect the Duke and North Carolina games to have premier ticket prices, but always check third party websites to compare with prices on SMU’s website – there are some great deals for tickets during the season, and free parking can also be found nearby.
+Concessions at Moody Coliseum also have average prices compared to most sports venues.

 Overall, a visit to the SMU campus, along with a game inside Moody Coliseum, is well worth the price and trip for sports enthusiasts.